Story about a wolf's survival in the wild

 Winyd lay in a hole dug under a dead tree stump with just enough room to turn around.
 Ice crystals formed on his shaggy brown-grey fur.
 His breath steamed in the cold night air.
 Outside the world was coloured white and grey as snow fell in a howling blizzard.
 Winyd dreamed in the way that wolves do and in this dream; he stood on a trail leading south.
 A great white wolf sat on its haunches in front of him barring his path

 “You are going the wrong way you know,” the white wolf said in the language of the wolves.
-Wolves tend to be pretty straightforward no-nonsense types when talking.
+Wolves tend to be pretty straightforward no-nonsense types when talking to one and other.

 The white wolf spoke with an air most formal for a wolf.
 “That way lies death.”